secretstartups/handbook/content/handbook/marketing/developer-relations/developer-advocacy/social-media.md

 ## Analytics

-Please see [Metrics Collection & Analysis](/handbook/marketing/developer-relations/developer-advocacy/metrics/) for our methods and tools.
+Please see [Content Effectivness](/handbook/marketing/developer-relations/content-effectiveness/) for our methods and tools.

 ## Thought Leadership Strategy